-- If using a different sized wood board, cut into lengths that equal the exact sum of three times the board width.
+Tips Look for a straight wood board with smooth sides.
+Most hardware stores will cut purchased wood to any size for no additional charge while in the store. * If using a different sized wood board, cut into lengths that equal the exact sum of three times the board width.

 Note: In a classic game of Jenga, there are 54 pieces, or 18 rows.
 The additional six pieces in this project leave room for error or provide two additional rows for this oversized version game of skill.

 Using a medium-grit sandpaper, sand each of the wood blocks to smooth any debris, jagged edges or splintered areas.

 Tip: Use a palm sander to speed up the sanding process.

 Coat each of the wood blocks in a natural, nontoxic wood finishing oil, such as coconut, hemp seed or tung oil.
 Allow the oil to fully soak in, wiping any excess into the wood with a dry cloth, if needed, until dry.

 Tip: Customize the blocks with wood stain, paint or another form of personalization at this stage if you prefer a different finish.

 To play the game, stack the 60 wood pieces in rows of three, alternating the direction.
 Doing so will result in 20 evenly stacked rows.